vcribb/OrbitSimulator/README.md

   <li>Pre-set scenarios</li>
   <ul>
     <li>
       If the user doesn't want to set up their own system, they can choose from a series of pre-set situations, such as a basic planet-sun system or a binary star system.
 The user would be able to select if they wanted to create their own system or run a pre-set one upon first running the program.
-These pre-set situations would illustrate particularly interesting or fundamental systems.
-They would also include monitors that display the x- and y-velocities of each of the bodies in the system at any given time.
+These pre-set situations  illustrate particularly interesting or fundamental systems.
+They  also include monitors that display the x- and y-velocities of each of the bodies in the system at any given time.
     </li>
   </ul>
   <li>User-created scenarios</li>